-Finally, if you see that Gems are doing pageWrites, as described in "To Monitor Page Reads and Writes by a Session" on page 210, your shared page cache is almost certainly too small, or the Gem's free frame limit is too high.
+Finally, if you see that Gems are doing pageWrites, your shared page cache is almost certainly too small, or the Gem's free frame limit is too high.

 For the Stone, the value of FramesFromFindFree should always be zero.
 If it is not, the shared page cache is too small, or not being used appropriately.